terraform-community-modules/tf_aws_rds/README.md

 - `rds_is_multi_az` - Defaults to false.
 Set to true for a multi-az instance.
 - `rds_storage_type` - Defaults to standard (magnetic)
+- `rds_iops` - "The amount of provisioned IOPS.
+Setting this implies a storage_type of 'io1', default is 0 if rds storage type is not io1"
 - `rds_allocated_storage` - The number of GBs to allocate.
 Input must be an integer, e.g. `10`
 - `rds_engine_type` - Engine type, such as `mysql` or `postgres`